jkomoros/CASsim/README.md

 This is a very basic harness and framework to make configurable, interactive agent based models and then generate animated screenshots of their results.

 It's in a very messy, hacky state, but I'm continuing to work on it.
 File an issue with thoughts on how to improve it!
+If you use it for anything, let me know at alex@komoroske.com.

 You can see a live demo at [https://cassim-viewer.web.app/](https://cassim-viewer.web.app/)